Freelancing looks totally different in 2026. Here's my 8-step playbook — the one I wish I had when I started from zero.

 Add it in your captions.
 It brought a lot of clients to me.

-I will not waste my time just reading only design books.
+I will not waste my time just reading design books.
 Design knowledge is important, but you unlock the next step once you start understanding how business works.

 As a creative person, I spend my time learning not just about design but also about business, marketing, and psychology.